NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-47.md

 Of the two groups of JieDan experts who controlled the spell formation, only Xu Cheng Xin strictly complied with the commandment and was thus able to escape with just an exhaustion of his spirit power, which needed only three to five days to recover.

-This time the losses of the Greatest Sky Sect were the largest.
+This time the losses of the Greatest Heaven Sect were the largest.
 Even if it was a big sect, still, losing three JieDan experts in a single day was something it was not able to support.
 But right now, not only were the losses this big already, but they still had to make an apology.

 Not to mention that, at that time, Cheng Wen Cai had also promised good benefits to the seven other JieDan experts of the other sects and he still had to honor his commitments one by one and furthermore he even had to double the compensation.
 Once he thought of this point, Cheng Wen Cai was unable to remain calm.
 His eyes rolled up into his head and he again lost consciousness.